twinlogix/typetta/docs/chapters/client/transactions.md

 ```

 ## Implicit Transactions
 Typetta provides two different ways to perform multiple operations in a transaction.
-The first one is a ``transaction`` operation offered by the ``DAOContext``.
+The first one is a ``transaction`` operation offered by the ``EntityManager``.
 Using it you can execute a user-defined function where every Typetta operation is performed in the transaction passed as a parameter.
 Following an example with a MongoDB data source:

 ```typescript
 const session = connection.startSession()